-Do the Prairie droughts just move east or are drought periods simultaneous in the upper Great Lakes and the Prairies?
+Do Prairie droughts just move east or are drought periods simultaneous in the upper Great Lakes and the Prairies?
 Is there a consistent time difference between Prairie droughts and dry spells in the upper Great Lakes?
-What are the general circulation patterns of the atmosphere that create Prairie and upper Lakes droughts?
-How much will evaporation rates and lake effect snowfall change with rising lake water temperatures?
+What are the general circulation patterns of the atmosphere that create Prairie and Upper Great Lakes droughts?
+How much will evaporation rates and lake levels affect snowfall change with rising lake water temperatures?
 Will climate change forced by greenhouse gases make such dry spells more severe or frequent?
-Research on these questions gives only some hints at possible answers, but more intensive study is urgently needed and some is underway in the IUGLS for completion in 2012.
+Research on these questions gives only some hints at possible answers, but more intensive study is urgently needed.
+Some is under way in the IUGLS, scheduled for completion in 2012.
 The current limited understanding is summarized here.